loicbelec/pitgun/docs/index.md

 ## Introduction

-**Pitgun** is my personal journey into building a **modular telemetry and data processing framework in Rust**.
+**Pitgun** is my personal journey into building a modular telemetry and data processing framework in Rust.

-The project explores how to ingest, emulate, and analyze **high-frequency data streams** - similar to those used in **Formula 1 telemetry systems** - while applying modern Rust concepts and patterns.
+The project explores how to ingest, emulate, and analyze high-frequency data streams - similar to those used in Formula 1 telemetry systems - while applying modern Rust concepts and patterns.

 ### 🎯 Goals
-- Learn and apply **modern Rust** in a real-world, performance-critical context
+- Learn and apply modern Rust in a real-world, performance-critical context
-- Build a **modular, low-latency data pipeline**
+- Build a modular, low-latency data pipeline
-- Experiment with **UDP streaming, parallel ingestion, and high-frequency emulation**
+- Experiment with UDP streaming, parallel ingestion, and high-frequency emulation
 - Bridge **Formula 1 telemetry** with **High-Frequency Trading (HFT)** paradigms - both domains where *latency and precision decide winners*

 ## Project structure
-Pitgun is organized as a **Rust workspace** composed of several crates:
+Pitgun is organized as a Rust workspace composed of several crates:

 | Crate | Purpose |
 |-------|----------|